-Here is a brief sum up about what you are going to learn today-
+Here is a brief sum-up of what you are going to learn in this tutorial –

-What is modern calligraphy, and how it differs from traditional scripts such as copperplate, or spencerian
+- What is modern calligraphy, and how does it differ from traditional calligraphy?

-The thing is that traditional calligraphic scripts (such as the one mentioned above) are governed by specific, structured, individual strokes that form different letters.
+Traditional calligraphic scripts (such as the ones mentioned above) are governed by specific, structured, individual strokes that form different letters.

 This is an example of the Copperplate script–

 Here is another example of the Spencerian script –

 Finally here is another example of a broad-edged script – the Italic hand.

 Traditional scripts are done with specific tools and with precise measures of heights and angles.

 On the other hand, modern calligraphy has more freedom in its performance.

 Don’t get me wrong, you can’t just scribble whatever you want on a piece of paper and call it calligraphy.